muhammedalibilgin/Bankist-App-Minimalist/README.md

 2) Jessica Davis=>  user:js pin:2222
 3) Steven Thomas Williams => user:stw pin:3333
 4) Sarah Smith => user:ss pin:4444
-(With this information you can login and see the user interface.)
+(With this information you can login (actually fake login) and see the online bank interface.)

 In this application, these 4 people can transfer money between them or can get a loan.
 The UI will be updated immediately afterwards.